With Trump's Travel Ban Blocked, Visa-Holders, Refugees Scramble to Board Flights

 "It's quite complex now," Swing told NPR's Lulu Garcia-Navarro on Sunday.
 "But you can be sure from our side that we're going to do everything possible to get them on those flights, to take advantage of this window of opportunity...
 Unless of course, the courts change things once more."

-Migrants begin boarding flights
+Refugees, visa-holders begin boarding flights

 Airport officials in Cairo say a total of 33 U.S.-bound migrants from Yemen, Syria and Iraq have boarded flights on their way to the United States, according to the Associated Press.
 The 33 hadn't previously been turned away, but were migrants rushing to take advantage of the window offered by the Sunday ruling.